miskaknapek/compose_tiergartn_photos/README.md

 given dimensions???
-x - what are the variables one can act on the image slices with?
 ------
+- what are the variables one can act on the image slices with?

 low resolition output?
+------
 - how?
-------
+-- low resolution output calculation?
+-- low resolution input?
+- - - how, low res input?
+- - - - given that reading low resolution pngs could take a bit of time…